 Weekly Workshops & Community Forums + Final Event

 July: Saturdays 2p – 5p at WCCW: Youth & adults, seniors, families from local neighborhood in Frogtown, & LA residents who want to build solidarity around gentrification challenges.

-The closing festival of Beyond the Bridge is proposed to take place at the LA State Historic Park in DTLA, gathering participants from across LA to share their stories and images of alternative bridge-building with the general public.
-Through live storytelling, an open mic, and hands on activities for all ages, we will offer platforms for transformational community building.
-Interactive installations will incorporate the different ideas, stories, objects, and sounds recorded at the One Mile workshops leading up to the festival.
+The closing festival of Beyond the Bridge will take place at the LA State Historic Park in DTLA, gathering participants from our community sites to share their stories and images of alternative bridge-building with the general public.
+Through live storytelling, an open mic, and hands activities for all ages, we will offer platforms for transformational community building.
+Interactive installations will incorporate the different ideas, stories, objects, and sounds created and recorded at the One Mile workshops, providing meaningful public engagement.
 Looking beyond the traditional metaphor of the bridge as a model for cross-community unification, the festival brings together diverse populations and cultures from across Los Angeles to celebrate unique perspectives and imaginative possibilities for building joyful, just and inclusive communities.